 If you like mechanical machines you can buy an AeroPress, which makes great coffee and is quite fun to use.

-At the end of the day, whatever is more convenient for you, or whatever you like the better is the best, get good quality ground coffee, and most of the time you will be able to make good quality coffee with most of the machines out there.
+At the end of day, whatever is more convenient for you, or whatever you like the better is best.
+Get good quality ground coffee, and most of the time you will be able to make quality coffee with any brewer.

 Check out this video if you like a more graphic explanation.

-Maybe you just want a quick shot to boost your energy and feel alive, or maybe you want to have that cup of coffee for 30 mins just to enjoy it, coffee is like wine, the best coffee for every one of us is different, so the one you like, is the best .
+Maybe you just want a quick shot to boost your energy and feel alive, or maybe you want to have that cup of coffee for 30 mins just to enjoy it.
+Coffee is like wine, the best coffee for each person is different so the one you like, is the best.